fstxz/sjconv/README.md

 * Only mono impulse responses are supported
 * Sample rate of the inpulse response must match the sample rate of the JACK server
-* If you change sample rate or buffer size of the JACK server, you will have to restart `sjconv`

 ## License